wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Python - 3.10-3.12 Only
 - Powershell - 5.1+ (built in to windows 10/11)
 - CPU - Any x64 Cpu, the more threads the better.
 Testing was done on 20/24 threads.
-- RAM - Enough to cover the models we are using, see Models section.
+- RAM - Enough VRam to cover the models we are using, program will put overflow layers into SRam.
 - GPU - Vulkan capable GPU Only, it uses vulkan.
 Also install the latest Vulkan SDK, that your GPU/OS supports.
 - Internet - Installer requires internet, main program will be offline.